 How can you submit your evidence?

-You can submit your evidence online here.
+You can submit your evidence online here (submissions now closed).
 We want to help as many people as possible to tell the committee their views and experiences.
 Often, it’s the small details that help people who may not know much about CF to understand.